The WCPG provides education and awareness on the issues of

 The WCPG provides a statewide Public Awareness Campaign

-each year, annual conference, training programs for treatment
+year, annual conference, training programs for treatment providers,

-providers, resource library, signage in casinos, high school
+resource library, signage in casino restrooms, high school

 educational booklets, and Social Media including Facebook, Twitter,